 Metropolitan Museum of Art

 The sheer size and breadth of the Met can seem overwhelming for a family outing, but there’s plenty to do and see for kids of all ages once you get a little direction.
 Grab a family guide from the information desk (or download it in advance) for a kid-friendly primer about popular exhibits.
 Then, pick up a family map (also available to download) and let the children lead the way to what interests them most, whether ancient Egypt or Pop Art.
 Another great way to explore is with the audio guide, which gives tours suitable for kids ages 6-12 and their families.
-The museum is open Thursday-Tuesday; tickets are $30 for adults and $17 for students (free for 12 and under).
+The museum is closed on Wednesdays; tickets are $30 for adults and $17 for students (free for 12 and under).

 1000 Fifth Avenue, New York, NY 10028